mnn/ts-opt/README.md

 See how data flow begins at the center left `1`, then goes to the start `1, 2, 3`, then again jumps to the center `4`, then jumps to the start `5` and finally jumps to the end `6`.

 You can utilize methods and functions like `pipe`, `mapFlow` or `actToOpt`.
-For example the example above could be rewritten like this:
+For example the code above could be rewritten like this:

 ```ts
 pipe(x, opt, f, orElse(4), g, orElse('a'))